danielscholl/git-mirror-automation/docs/Supported sources.md

 ## Azure DevOps Project (public repositories):

-This feature only works if you have [made your project public](https://docs.microsoft.com/azure/devops/organizations/public/make-project-public) in which case all its repositories automatically become public can be mirrored at once.
+This feature only works if you have [made your project public](https://docs.microsoft.com/azure/devops/organizations/public/make-project-public) in which case all its repositories automatically become public and can be mirrored at once.

 ``` json
 {